Same-sex marriage in New Hampshire: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 2,703 same-sex couples were living in New Hampshire.
 By 2005, this had increased to 5,578 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, and constituted 0.9% of coupled households and 0.6% of all households in the state.
 Most couples lived in Hillsborough, Rockingham and Merrimack counties, but the counties with the highest percentage of same-sex couples were Cheshire (0.63% of all county households) and Belknap (0.61%).
 Same-sex partners in New Hampshire were on average younger than opposite-sex partners, and more likely to be employed.
 However, the average and median household incomes of same-sex couples were lower than different-sex couples, and same-sex couples were also far less likely to own a home than opposite-sex partners.
 19% of same-sex couples in New Hampshire were raising children under the age of 18, with an estimated 1,614 children living in households headed by same-sex couples in 2005.

-At the end of 2008, after the civil union law had been in effect for one year, approximately 600 civil union licenses had been issued by the state, while approximately 8,700 marriage licenses were issued by the state during the same period.
+By the end of 2008, approximately 600 civil union licenses had been issued by the state, while approximately 8,700 marriage licenses were issued by the state during the same period.

 By spring 2012, 1,900 same-sex couples had married in New Hampshire.
-2,329 same-sex couples had married in the state by June 2013.
+This had increased to 2,329 couples by June 2013.
+The 2020 U.S. census showed that there were 3,508 married same-sex couple households (1,277 male couples and 2,231 female couples) and 1,987 unmarried same-sex couple households in New Hampshire.